 - ISDN/PSTN network stakeholder model contains subscribers and many network operators.
-Charging on a network to network interface differs from charging on subscriber to network interface.
-On the network to network interface, we may ignore who made the calls, it may suffice to count call minutes or seconds in both directions. - The architecture assumes 64kbit/s timeslot infra.
+Charging on a network-to-network interface differs from charging on subscriber to network interface.
+On the network-to-network interface, we may ignore who made the calls.
+It may suffice to count call minutes or seconds in both directions. - The architecture assumes 64kbit/s timeslot infra.
 When used for signaling, 64 kbit/s can carry signaling for more than 1000 voice time slots.
-It is wasteful to use 64kbit/s for a single subscriber and allocate one timeslot on each PCM connection since each signaling channel requires its own signaling terminals in exchanges.
+It is wasteful to use 64kbit/s for a single subscriber or even allocate one timeslot on each PCM connection since each signaling channel requires its own signaling terminals in exchanges.
 Users do not like silent calls.
 Therefore, exchanges supervise the condition of PCMs.
 Non-functional PCMs must be taken out of use, tested and repaired, calls may need to be released on failed connections and never offered to a failed connection.
 Also, it must be easy to add new PCMs into the system and easily take them into use.
 All this requires managing states of PCMs by signaling (BLO etc).
-On a subscriber line, the signaling

-(DSS1) is carried on the same physical connection as user data/voice.
-So, in this case monitoring of the connection is simpler than monitoring of PCMs.
+On a subscriber line, the signaling (DSS1) is carried on the same physical connection as user

-- If one signaling channel is responsible for >1000 calls it must be more reliable than a channel that is responsible just for < 30 simultaneous calls. - Some supplementary services are implemented in a local exchange needing support from subscriber signaling but not from an exchange to exchange signaling (e.g. call forwarding, call transfer, speed dialing, ...) - Identity assurance: is needed at the subscriber interface but not on a network to network interface. - When ISDN was designed optimizing performance, resource usage and complexity were important!
+- data/voice.
+So, in this case monitoring of the connection is simpler than monitoring of PCMs. - If one signaling channel is responsible for >1000 calls it must be more reliable than a channel that is responsible just for < 30 simultaneous calls. - Some supplementary services are implemented in a local exchange needing support from subscriber signaling but not from an exchange to exchange signaling (e.g. call forwarding, call transfer, speed dialing, ...) - Identity assurance is needed at the subscriber interface but not on a network-to-network interface. - When ISDN was designed optimizing performance, resource usage and complexity were important!

 Through experience we have learned a lot about protocol specification.
 It is true that in hindsight it would probably be possible to meet all the above requirements with a design of a base protocol plus extensions architecture that has become popular in protocol design lately.
+However, when ISDN was designed, implementation was done by telecom vendors into their vertically integrated exchanges and other products.
+This basic assumption stressed the importance of reliability and efficiency requirements but left the problems of flexibility of design for vendors to solve.